Julianstown: History

 ….. all that dwelling house offices orchard and garden thereunto adjoining known by the name of the Blackhorse Head Inn situate near Julianstown Bridge aforesaid together with the piece of parcel of ground opposite said house containing by common estimation 300 feet in length and 73 feet in depth more or less formerly known by the name of the Malt House bounded on the East by the Turnpike Road and on the North by the said William Moore's ground adjoining the lands called the Corroge with two cabins or tenements standing thereon all of which lands and premises are situate in the Barony of Duleek and County of Meath.

 The land was further subleased to Major Charles Pepper of nearby Ballygarth Castle in 1801.
-In 1856 Pepper made his lease perpetual under legislation of the time, with much of the village center being built by the Pepper family.
+In 1856, Pepper made his lease perpetual under legislation of the time, with much of the village centre being built by the Pepper family.
 Around 1889 the cottages in the village, known as the Swiss Cottages, were built for the estate workers.
 The original public house in Julianstown was called the Black Horse Inn, and was mail coach inn, where the Lime Kiln pub and restaurant are now situated.

-An important part of Julianstown heritage is the history of milling.
-In the 19th century fourteen mills operated along the Nanny either flax or cornmills.
-The village became inhabited in the early 19th century and in 1869 a forge was established by Bartholomew Tiernan on land adjacent to the Nanny River, some of his metalwork, commissioned for the cottages can still be seen to this day in Julianstown.
-Indeed, in the past Julianstown had a dispensary, courthouse, telephone exchange, a shop, a quarry, a lime kiln and a Garda barracks.
+Milling was an important part of Julianstown's heritage and history.
+In the 19th century, fourteen mills operated along the Nanny either flax or cornmills.
+The village became inhabited in the early 19th century and in 1869 a forge was established by Bartholomew Tiernan on land adjacent to the Nanny River.
+Some of his metalwork, commissioned for the cottages can still be seen to this day in Julianstown.
+In the past Julianstown had a dispensary, courthouse, telephone exchange, a shop, a quarry, a lime kiln and a Garda barracks.